isha1711/java/README.md

 What is the difference between method overloading and method overriding?
 What is the difference between method hiding and method overriding in C#?
 What is the difference between synchronous and asynchronous programming in C#?
-What are some major Object Oriented Programming languages?
+What are some major Object Oriented Programming languages?.
-What are some other programming paradigms other than OOPs?
+What are some other programming paradigms other than OOPs?.
-What are the main features of OOPs?
+What are the main features of OOPs?.
-What are the various types of inheritance?
+What are the various types of inheritance?.
-Explain Inheritance with an example?
+Explain Inheritance with an example?.
 How is an abstract class different from an interface?
-What is the difference between overloading and overriding?
+What is the difference between overloading and overriding?.
-What is meant by exception handling?
+What is meant by exception handling?.
-What is meant by Garbage Collection in OOPs world?
+What is meant by Garbage Collection in OOPs world?.
-Can we run a Java application without implementing the OOPs concept?
+Can we run a Java application without implementing the OOPs concept?.
-Is it always necessary to create objects from class?
+Is it always necessary to create objects from class?.
 Are class and structure the same?
-If not, what's the difference between a class and a structure?
+If not, what's the difference between a class and a structure?.
-Which among the following operators can be used to show Polymorphism in CPP?
+Which among the following operators can be used to show Polymorphism in CPP?.
-Which among the following does not show or cannot be used, to show Polymorphism?
+Which among the following does not show or cannot be used, to show Polymorphism?.

 Dsa questions:-